chigkim/logic-accessibility/index.md

 * Insert: "Channel eq" as value, "Plugin" as label, "group" as role.
 Then it should read "Channel EQ Plugin Group"
 * Send: "Bus 1" as value, "Send" as label, "group" as role.
 Then it'll read "bus 1 send group".

-### Send
-In inspector, send control has the word "button" in label, so it says "button" twice once from label again from role type.
-It says "send button button."